kragen/derctuo/markdown/multimeter-metrology.md

 you use it to deflect a mirror reflecting a laser pointer across the room.

-It's feasible, though not an everyday occurrence, to get weights that are calibrated to within 1 ppm, though care must be taken to compensate for local gravitational fields and atmospheric pressure and humidity.
+It’s feasible, though not an everyday occurrence, to get weights that are calibrated to within 1 ppm, though care must be taken to compensate for local gravitational fields and atmospheric pressure and humidity.
 Atmospheric pressure can diminish by as much as 14% in